digidotcom/cc_ansic/kits/kinetis/mqx/samples/data_points/ReadMe.txt

   Once updated the connector_config.h settings, all you need to do is to build and launch the application.

-  While it is running, you can press the push button 'SW1' to send raw data to the cloud.
+  While it is running, the application will upload data points with the configured rate.
 You can see the console output on the terminal window for the device status.

-  To verify that the text file has been uploaded to iDigi successfully, follow these steps:
+  To verify that the Data Points have been uploaded to the Device Cloud successfully, follow these steps:
     1) Open your web browser and navigate to your Device Cloud by Etherios page (login.etherios.com or login.etherios.co.uk) and log in with your username and password.

     2) Once there, go to the 'Data Services' section from the top menu.

-    3) Open the storage folder corresponding with your Device ID.
+	3) Click on the 'Data Streams' tab.

+    4) You should see a Stream called "Device_ID/SawtoothSignal".
+For example:
+	   00000000-00000000-000AAFFF-FFBBCCDD/SawtoothSignal

        NOTE: Use the table in 'Device Manager' section to find out the Device ID of your board.

-    4) You should be able to see a file called 'test.txt' under 'test/'.
-Open it and verify it contains the text you sent with the application.
+    5) Clicking on the stream, will show the uploaded data in graphic and table representations.

   Tested On
   ---------